Military Divorce

 • If you are actively serving in the military and a default judgment is issued against you, or it occurs within 30 days of your discharge, you may have the option to invalidate it.

-As a civilian spouse of a serving military member, you may need to navigate a highly intricate procedure to guarantee that the divorce proceedings are advancing as expeditiously as possible due to the SCRA.
-Our proficient San Diego military divorce lawyers will take care that your divorce or family law matter is handled in accordance with the state and federal regulations, while ensuring that your rights are fully protected.
+Our proficient divorce lawyers in san diego will take care that your divorce or family law matter is handled by the state and federal regulations while ensuring that your rights are fully protected.
 These are people who have been through the legal corridors before and know where dangers are most likely hiding.

-A military member’s spouse is entitled to part of the retirement pay after a San Diego military divorce if the couple was married for a minimum of 10 years, including a 10-year overlap with active military service.
+A military member’s spouse is entitled to part of the retirement pay after a military divorce if the couple was married for a minimum of 10 years, including a 10-year overlap with active military service.
 There are two specific benefit plans, depending on the number of years a couple lived together during which a member was on active duty:

-• 20/20/20 rule — This means 20 years of marriage, and 20 years of service, with a 20 years overlap between them
+• 20/20/20 rule — This means 20 years of marriage, 20 years of service, with a 20-year overlap between them.

-• 20/20/15 rule — This means 20 years of marriage, and 20 years of service, with a 15-year overlap
+• 20/20/15 rule — This means 20 years of marriage, 20 years of service, with a 15-year overlap.

 People eligible for military spouse entitlements per the 20/20/20 rule get exchange benefits, lifetime medical privileges, and commissary, all of which cease if a dependent spouse is enrolled in an insurance plan their employer provides or if they get married.
+People with eligibility under the 20/20/15 rule have only a year of access to medical institutions (pharmacies and hospitals) and health coverage.

 For example, after 20 years of service, a Captain or Colonel could receive a retirement pension of as much as $72,000 or more annually.
 Obtaining either a fixed amount or a portion of the pension as part of the divorce settlement will typically result in the most advantageous outcome for military spouses going through a divorce.